bseltz-cohesity/scripts/powershell/backupNowAndCopy/README.md

 ## Optional Parameters

+* -keepLocalFor: days to keep local snapshot (default is 5 days)
 * -archiveTo: (optional) name of archival target to archive to
 * -keepArchiveFor: days to keep in archive (default is 5 days)
 * -replicateTo: (optional) name of remote cluster to replicate to
 * -keepReplicaFor: days to keep replica for (default is 5 days)
 * -enable: (optional) enable a paused job before running, then disable when done

 ## Download the script